flipt-io/cup/README.md

 ##### General Configuration

-This is the top-level set of configuration which can be provided via CLI flags, environment variables or a configuration yaml file.
+This is the top-level set of configuration which can be provided via CLI flags, environment variables, or a configuration YAML file.
-You can see what `cupd` requires by simple invoking the following:
+You can see what `cupd` requires by simply invoking the following:
 ```
 ➜  cupd serve -h
 DESCRIPTION